dpetzel/rpi-hardware-troubleshooting-skill/references/pi5/pi5_pmic_breakdown.md

 own testing and information available on the Internet.

 ## DA 9091 Pad Reference
-These were talking from a non working board, so needs verification.
-Measurements were taken on the board so you have to imagine the chip image was flip 180 degrees on either of its vertical axis.
+These were taken from a non working board, so needs verification.
+Measurements were taken on the board so you have to imagine the chip image was flipped 180 degrees on either of its vertical axis.

 Ground was established without power and testing continuity.